ue bot icon

 The ability to disagree in a respectful manner is a crucial life skill that ultimately affects your career success and capacity to build healthy relationships.

 Your principles and values make up the core of who you are.
 It is easy to lose sight of this fact and get tempted by opportunity.
 There are certain things in life you can’t take back or make amends for once they have happened.
-Regardless of the size of the company or the scale of the role, every leader gets to make choices on daily basis that reflect their values and impact the lives of others…
+Regardless of the size of the company or the scale of the role, every leader gets to make choices on a daily basis that reflect their values and impact the lives of others…

 Leaders are defined by what they choose to say “no” to, much more than what they say “yes” to.
 If you get caught up in the “ends justifying the means” trap, it will eventually come back to haunt you, and there will be a reckoning for your past behavior.

 No leader is ever successful alone.
-At some point, other people have to decide to buy in to your agenda and align their own interests accordingly.
+At some point, other people have to decide to buy into your agenda and align their own interests accordingly.
 They have to believe that they will be better off for having followed you.

 Self-satisfaction comes from a sense of doing something that is worthwhile, difficult, and significant.